concourse/resource-types-website/README.md

 # DutyFree
-Duty Free is for resources
+Duty Free is a website for showcasing re-usable components of Concourse.
+With DutyFree, Concourse users can explore and discover resources written by the community